Pets as a metaphor for making conscious choices

 But if Bob and Bill absolutely can’t get along with one another, there’s something else Alice might want to think about.

-At the risk of sounding cynical, it sometimes seem to me that many people in the poly community approach their relationships from a “starvation model.”
-Connections are so rare, and the number of people who would actually want to date me so few, the reasoning seems to go, that if Bob asks me out, I have to say yes!
-If I don’t, I may never get another chance to start a new relationship again.
+At the risk of sounding cynical, it sometimes seem to me that many people in the poly community approach their relationships from a “starvation model:” Connections are so rare, and the number of people who want to date me so small, that if Bob asks me out, I have to say yes!
+If I don’t, I may never get another chance to start a new relationship again!
 Best to take every opportunity that comes down the pike; best not to risk never having a new relationship ever again.

 And sure, it can work, in much the way my parents’ lives work—you learn to cope, you develop the reflex of shutting doors, you learn to police yourself constantly and to keep the things in your lives segregated.
 The habit of openness can be quashed, in time; you learn not to share things with Bill about Bob, you learn not to schedule things where Bob and Bill might interact.
 You develop a subconscious internal policeman, whose job it is to maintain that separation, to ensure that Bob and Bill forever occupy different spaces in your life.